tranvansang/atomlib/README.md

       child: Builder(
         builder: (context) {
-          final myController = Atom.of<MyController>(context); // this `context` value will be passed to `create` function return ElevatedButton(
+          final myController = Atom.of<MyController>(context); // this `context` value will be passed to `create` function print('This will not be printed because myController never changes');
+          return ElevatedButton(
             onPressed: () {
               myController.increment();